Turkey Tail Mushroom: Benefits, Evidence and How to Use It

 A 2012 pilot RCT (PMID: 23435258, n=12, prostate cancer patients on watchful waiting) found dose-dependent increases in NK cells, T-cells, and B-cells following PSP supplementation at 3 g per day for 12 weeks.
 A 2006 clinical trial (PMID: 16525672, n=34, advanced cancer patients) found PSP 340 mg three times daily for 28 days produced a 42% increase in NK cell activity (P<0.01), with sustained effects 4 weeks post-treatment.

-In healthy adults, the 2017 pilot RCT (PMID: 28634730) demonstrated a 28% NK cell improvement — notably in people without any immune dysfunction.
-This suggests Turkey Tail supports baseline immune tone rather than only compensating for deficiency.
+In healthy adults, the 2017 pilot RCT (PMID: 28634730) reported a 28% change in NK cell activity — notably in people without any immune dysfunction.
+This suggests Turkey Tail may influence baseline immune tone.

 The 2011 systematic review (PMID: 21087484) examining immunomodulatory properties across controlled trials found: "Consistent findings of enhanced NK cell cytotoxicity, increased T-lymphocyte and B-lymphocyte populations, improved cytokine profiles (IL-2, TNF-alpha) across RCTs."

 It is important to note that most of the larger NK cell studies were conducted in cancer patients or cancer survivors — populations with immune systems under significant stress.
 The healthy-adult data comes primarily from smaller pilot trials.
-Human evidence exists, but most studies on immune mechanisms were in clinical populations rather than general healthy adults.
-More research in healthy populations at doses used in studies is warranted.
+While Turkey Tail has been used traditionally, more research is needed to fully understand its effects in healthy populations at typical usage doses.

 Cancer Adjuvant Research: Context and Boundaries